ZiadHatab/multiline-trl-calibration/README.md

 ## References

-- [1] Ziad Hatab, Michael Gadringer, Wolfgang Boesch, "Improving the Reliability of the Multiline TRL Calibration Algorithm," 98th ARFTG Conference, Las Vegas, NV USA, January 17-18, 2022 (accepted for presentation)
+- [1] Ziad Hatab, Michael Gadringer, Wolfgang Boesch, "Improving the Reliability of the Multiline TRL Calibration Algorithm," presented at 98th ARFTG Conference, Jan.
+2022

     (I will include a url when the paper is listed in [https://ieeexplore.ieee.org/](https://ieeexplore.ieee.org/))